Michał Karbownik: Return to Brighton

 On 17 January 2021, Brighton announced they had recalled Karbownik from his loan at Legia.

 Karbownik made his debut for Brighton on 10 February 2021, starting and playing the full match in the 1–0 away defeat against Leicester City in the FA Cup fifth round.

 He made his second Brighton appearance and first of the 2021–22 season in Albions 2–0 away victory over Cardiff City in the EFL Cup second round on 24 August 2021.

 Olympiacos (loan)

 On 28 August 2021, it was announced that Karbownik would join Greek champions Olympiacos on a season-long loan with an option to buy.
 He made his debut on 12 September, starting in the 0–0 home draw against Atromitos where he was later substituted.

 Fortuna Düsseldorf (loan)

 Karbownik signed for Fortuna Düsseldorf of the 2.
 Bundesliga on 4 August 2022, on a season-long loan.

 Hertha BSC

 On 8 August 2023, German side Hertha BSC announced the signing of Karbownik on a three-year deal.

+İstanbul Başakşehir

+On 22 June 2026, Karbownik moved to Turkish club İstanbul Başakşehir on a three-year deal after his contract with Hertha had expired.